Weave Code

 Pitfalls

-• Issue: Events dispatching other events can create circular dependencies, leading to infinite loops.
+• Issue: Listeners dispatching events that trigger other listeners can create infinite loops.

-• Issue: Excessive listeners or complex event objects can slow down event dispatching.
+• Issue: Excessive listeners or complex event objects can slow down dispatch.

 Debugging Tips